Your Bullsh*t-Free Guide to Australian Working Holiday Taxes

 A - If you do not lodge a tax return, you may be liable to pay fines and penalties.
 You will also miss out on claiming your tax refund if you don't file a return.

 But filing a tax return is actually pretty easy, especially if you file with Taxback.
-Our average Australian tax refund is $2,600.
+The average tax reclaim in Australia is $2,600.

 Q - What documents will I need in order to file my return and claim my refund?